Leadership in the Lower School

 The toolkit is a physical toolbox, filled with laminated definition cards, examples, and physical objects related to the leadership attributes.
 Resilience, for example, is defined as, “When things don’t go my way, I bounce back” and is represented by a bouncy ball.

 The toolkit is just one aspect of an overarching leadership program, reinforced on the playground, in classrooms, during assemblies, and throughout Lower School life.

 The Journal of Research in Childhood Education, on Agnes Irwin's L3 program

 An article about Agnes Irwin's Living Leadership in the Lower School program was featured in the Winter 2016 issue of NAIS's Independent School Magazine.

 The early and consistent cultivation of a girl’s leadership identity manifests itself in the knowledge that she not only belongs at the table, but brings her full voice there, too.

-Director, Center for the Advancement of Girls
+Director of Programs, Center for the Advancement of Girls

 Leadership identity, noun.
 The ability to see oneself as a leader.

 To view herself as a leader, a girl first must feel that she is capable of leadership — which is why we focus on developing leadership identity in our youngest students.